 Whether you’ve been charged with shoplifting, robbery, or theft in the state of Maryland, the penalties can be severe, especially for people with criminal records or repeat offenders.
 Finding a professional Maryland lawyer that has experience working in your local area’s court system is vital to securing the lightest possible sentencing if convicted of a crime related to robbery.
 Our defense attorneys specializing in shoplifting, robbery, and theft have offices in the following areas throughout Maryland.

 Of the 28,280 property crimes reported in Baltimore in 2010, 3,336 were robberies, 7,573 were burglaries, and 16,298 were larceny and theft.
 A large population and sprawling metropolitan area contribute to Baltimore’s high crime rate, but projected 2012 data shows fewer crimes in all categories with exception to murder and manslaughter.
 If you have been charged with robbery, shoplifting, or theft in Baltimore, an experienced Maryland defense lawyer can help you plea downs charges and get the best possible outcome in your case.
+More information on our Baltimore city criminal lawyers is available on this page.

-An average of 1,562 property crimes are committed in Bethesda, Maryland each year, or about 25.67 per each 1,000 residents of the area.
+An average of 1,562 property crimes are committed in Bethesda, Maryland each year, or about 25.67 for each 1,000 residents of the area.
 Charges range in severity based on the nature of the crime, especially with regards to violent crimes.
 Armed robbery, for example, can bring harsh penalties including extended imprisonment if you’re convicted.
 An experienced defense attorney in Bethesda, Maryland can help you work toward resolution so you may move on with your life.

 Around 1,631 property crimes are reported annually in College Park (about 53.63 property crimes per 1,000 College Park residents), an area well-known for a large college student population.
 A qualified local defense attorney in College Park can help you receive the best possible outcome in your case by being familiar with the local court system and prosecutors.